The problem isn't whether AI can query a database. The problem is whether the buying team wants to configure the database in the first place.

-Doss is a modern, AI-native system of record for product businesses — a configurable relational platform positioned as the contemporary alternative to NetSuite for growing brands.
-LineNow is a closed-loop procurement platform — every step of buying handles itself, including the supplier-reply step that closes the loop after a PO is sent.
+Doss is a modern, AI-assisted system of record for product businesses — a configurable relational platform for growing brands.
+LineNow is a closed-loop procurement platform built around a living purchase order — each buying step stays connected in one operating record, including the supplier-reply step that closes the loop after a PO is sent.
 The difference is architectural: Doss is database-first, while LineNow is built around the day-to-day supplier workflow.
-The reasoning is in Why ERP Cannot Solve SMB Procurement.

 Doss is a configurable database with workflows on top — flexible by design, custom-shaped to each customer.
-LineNow is an opinionated workflow with a database underneath — fixed shape, no configuration, derived from your operating data.
+LineNow is an opinionated workflow with a database underneath — fixed shape, minimal configuration, derived from your operating data.
 The pricing reflects the segment shift: Doss is enterprise-style contracted pricing typical of growing brands replacing NetSuite.
-LineNow is $50/month flat.
+LineNow is $100/month flat.

 TL;DR